boecht/ha-addon-netbox/netbox/DOCS.md

 2. Open **NetBox** in the store and click **Install**.
 3. Review the **Configuration** tab.
 The defaults work for most installs, but you can tailor the options below before first boot.
 4. Hit **Start**.
 The first boot initializes PostgreSQL, Redis, runs NetBox migrations, and reconciles the admin user.
 This can take a few minutes on ARM devices.
-5. Open the Web UI on `http://<home-assistant-host>:8000/` (or expose via Ingress/reverse proxy) and sign in with the default admin credentials (`admin` / `admin`).
+5. Open the Web UI on `http://<home-assistant-host>:8000/` (or the port you exposed via the Info tab or your reverse proxy) and sign in with the default admin credentials (`admin` / `admin`).
 Change them immediately inside NetBox.

 ## Configuration